Blog

 • Self-employed or working casually with irregular income

-• Working toward major goals like a home deposit
+• Working toward major goals such as a home deposit

-In these cases, the 50/30/20 rule can still be a helpful reference—but it may work better as a starting point than a strict rule.
+In these situations, the 50/30/20 rule can still be used as a reference point rather than a strict guideline.

 Adjusting the 50/30/20 rule to your situation

-You can customise the percentages based on your circumstances.
-Examples include:
+You can customise the percentages to better reflect your circumstances.

 • 60/20/20 if essential costs are higher

-• 40/30/30 if you’re able to put more toward savings or debt reduction
+• 40/30/30 if you are prioritising savings or debt reduction

-• Base your budget on your minimum reliable income if your earnings fluctuate
+• Budgeting from your minimum reliable income if earnings fluctuate

-• Create “sinking funds” for irregular expenses (like rego, insurance, school costs, or birthdays)
+• Creating sinking funds for irregular expenses such as insurance, school costs, or car registration

 Tips for success with the 50/30/20 rule